TwistingTwists/obsidian-tools/vishal - excel bots.md

 56 - P5

+Journal entry has info - P2A (legal) or P2B (chai), but corresponding payments do NOT have this info.
+So, payment belongs to P2.
+Find out whether payment is of P2A or P2B.

-Hard part is Breaking down P2 into P2A, P2B:
+Hard part is Breaking down P2 into P2A, P2B: (70% possible)
 - natural language - P2 has two types of relationship - 1. legal and 2. chai
+	- can be known automatically from Journal Entries (interactive mapping)
-- P2 = 10-
+- P2 = 100 => P2A(legal) = 53 , P2B (chai) = rest of the entries
+- Mapping payment to journal categories (P2A and P2B )
+	- Resolution methods:
+		- priority based => P2A > P2B = map all payment to P2A, then whatever is left ,map to P2B
+		- 1-1 (1-N or N-1) mapping => do that with P2A / P2B (interactive mapping)
+			- 50,30,20 = payment |  P2A: 80 | P2B: 50 -- show two cases - let user pick one.
+		- manual assign to P2A and P2B for left payments which have no information

 Simple Algorithm for long running balance:
 1. assumption: P1, P2 -> have a single relation with me
 2. reconcile ledgers of  individual parties (P1, P2 ... ) => excess (subset sum match with parties having non zero ledger balances)

 Complex Algorithm: (can be simplifed to above, if P2 becomes P2A , P2B)
 1. assumption: P1A, P1B, P2A, P2B -> have two relations with me
 2. P2 = reconciled and ZERO (because P2A = +2 , P2B = -2 )

 ------
 #### parties reconclied